Volkswagen Arteon hatchback - Interior & comfort

 Among the Arteon’s most exciting attributes are its many driver-assistance systems, which can work together to provide near-autonomy, significantly reducing the driver’s workload.
 The Arteon's linked sensors, cameras and computers can automatically adjust the active cruise control to slow the car for corners or speed-limit changes.
 This is thanks to sat-nav data that can also pre-adjust the headlamps to illuminate corners that the Arteon hasn't yet reached.

 Lane-keeping assistance is nothing new, but the Arteon’s optional system can react to other vehicles such as swerving lorries and take evasive action.
 In fact, the sensors are able to monitor goings-on both outside and inside the car, so it can automatically take over and safely draw the car to a halt if it determines you've become incapacitated.
 It does this if your steering or accelerator inputs are below a set threshold, issuing an audio-visual alert first and then taking over if you don’t respond.

-There are plenty of options available to Arteon buyers, including three alloy-wheel designs and 10 paint choices, plus the front seats and sound system can both be upgraded.
+There are plenty of options available to Arteon buyers, including different alloy-wheel designs and 10 paint choices, plus the front seats and sound system can both be upgraded.
 Other extras include a rear-view camera, a head-up display, parking assistance, emergency assistance, keyless entry and roof bars.

 The key options to consider are the Discover Pro infotainment system and the panoramic roof, the latter of which allows extra light into what can be a quite a dark cabin, particularly in R-Line cars.
 We'd also consider the Acoustics Pack, which adds laminated side glass to better insulate the interior.